wei/minifier/README.md

 ## Donations

-If you find this tool helpful, please consider supporting me by [buying me a coffee](https://o.whe.me/supportwei).
+If you find this tool helpful, please consider supporting me by [sending me a coffee](https://o.whe.me/supportwei).

 I will be commited to delivering quality tools and keep them ad-free.
 Thank you for your support!